-The programmes have also provided a route to the pinnacles of the sport - 60% of the current Great Britain Cycling Team started out at Go-Ride clubs.
-Together British Cycling and Sky supported British cyclists in winning 16 gold medals at London 2012 Olympics and Paralympics, propelled Team Sky’s Sir Bradley Wiggins and Chris Froome to historic Tour de France victories.
+The programmes have also provided a route to the pinnacles of the sport - 60% of the current Great Britain Cycling Team started out at Go-Ride Clubs.
+Together British Cycling and Sky supported British cyclists in winning 16 gold medals at London 2012 Olympics and Paralympics and propelled Team Sky’s Sir Bradley Wiggins and Chris Froome to historic Tour de France victories.

 Jeremy Darroch, Sky chief executive, said: “We are proud of the partnership we have with British Cycling.
 Our aim has always been to increase participation, support the leading riders and inspire the next generation.